isaaclyman/Edward-the-App/README.md

 ## Tests

 `npm run test` is self-contained.
 Do not try to run it while a local server is already running.
 Port 3000 must be available.

+If tests fail on a fresh install of Edward, it's probably due to missing tables.
+Run the tests a second time.

 The Cypress tests require both `npm run dev` and `npm run server-dev` to be running in order to function.